gcmvy3/Tentaclimb-builds/README.md

 # Tentaclimb
-A couch co-op game where you work together to climb out of the ocean.
+Tentaclimb is a couch co-op game where you work together to climb out of the ocean.
 Try it out for free!

 **NOTE: Tentaclimb currently only supports gamepad controls.
 Mouse and keyboard controls will be added in the future**